 This section reports on the case study approach adopted and its implementation.
-In the absence of studies on construction projects in the Ghanaian telecommunications sector, the study adopted a multiple case study approach as it offers a greater understanding of the similarities and differences between the cases, and the findings are considered strong and reliable (Baxter and Jack, 2008).
+In the absence of studies on construction projects in the Ghanaian telecommunications sector, the study adopted a multiple case study approach as it offers a greater understanding of the similarities and differences between the cases and the findings are considered strong and reliable (Baxter and Jack, 2008).

-3.1.1.
 Sampling and data-collection procedure

-The study used four (4) different companies out of a possible eight (8) that work in the construction of network expansion projects, either as the project owner (mobile network operators) or contracting vendors (tower companies and managed-service vendors).
+The study used four different companies out of a possible eight that work in the construction of network expansion projects, either as the project owner (mobile network operators) or contracting vendors (tower companies and managed-service vendors).
 The number of case studies conformed to Eisenhardt's (1989) recommendations of the minimum case studies necessary to provide a rich understanding of the subject matter.
 In the same vein, the minimum sample size for a case study recommended by Creswell (2002) is three to five cases.

-Within each company, the study selected two (2) senior practitioners from each network operator, and one (1) from each contracting vendor through purposive sampling.
-Their functional roles ranged from project/rollout manager to programme director, and all of whom were widely recommended based on their level of understanding, knowledge, and experience in their respective companies.
+Within each company, the study selected two senior practitioners from each network operator and one from each contracting vendor through purposive sampling.
+Their functional roles ranged from project/rollout manager to programme director and all of whom were widely recommended based on their level of understanding, knowledge and experience in their respective companies.

-Yin (2018) argued that the sources of data for a case study may include one or more of the following: documentation, archival records, interviews, direct observation, participant observation, and physical artifacts.
-In view of this, the study used semi-structured interviews, via a face-to-face interview method, to delve into the subject matter and probe it to greater depth, while also allowing for free expression of thoughts by the participants (Chenail, 2011).
-The interviews were conducted after office hours between 6 pm and 8 pm due to the participants' busy schedules which involved regular site visits and meetings.
-To complement the interviews, the study reviewed the companies' projects plans and reports.
+Yin (2018) argued that the sources of data for a case study may include one or more of the following: documentation, archival records, interviews, direct observation, participant observation and physical artefacts.
+Given this, the study used semi-structured interviews, via a face-to-face interview method, to delve into the subject matter and probe it to greater depth, while also allowing for the free expression of thoughts by the participants (Chenail, 2011).
+The interviews were conducted after office hours between 6:00 p.m. and 8:00 p.m. due to the participants' busy schedules which involved regular site visits and meetings.
+To complement the interviews, the study reviewed the companies' project plans and reports.